Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Basics on parametric eigenvalue trajectories

-\paragraph{Smooth crossings} These are points where two or more smooth eigenvalue trajectories cross, leading to semi-simple eigenpairs, without any loss of smoothness.
-These points are exceptional because lack of smoothness may arise from a mislabeling of the eigenvalue curves.
-In some sense, crossings are ``removable'' exceptional points.
-For instance \cite{rellich},
+In general, exceptional points may be categorized using one of the following labels. \begin{itemize} \item \emph{Smooth crossings.} These are points where two or more smooth eigenvalue trajectories cross, leading to semisimple eigenpairs, without any loss of smoothness.
+These points are exceptional because lack of smoothness may arise from a mislabeling of the eigenvalue curves, although the singularity is ``removable'' through proper labeling.
+See, e.g., \cref{fig:nonsmoothness} (left).